-Code in the Dark🌿 This post is still growing and will likely be updated.
+Code in the Dark🌿 This post is still growing and might be updated.

 Code in the Dark is a programming competition where participants try to recreate a design with just HTML & CSS, without previewing it.
 Created by Tictail (now Shopify) back in 2013 there have now been similar events all over the world.
 I got to experience the excitement of just being in the audience at last year’s NordicJS which inspired me to host my own Code in the Dark-evening at work.
 These are some notes to my future self and anyone else who’d like to host a similar event.